About USC Gould

 Lecturer in Law699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

 Omar H. Noureldin (JD 2014) is a litigation attorney at Munger, Tolles & Olson in the firm’s Los Angeles office.
+His practice focuses on high-stakes and complex commercial, constitutional and civil rights litigation.
 Since 2016, he has been a lecturer in law at the USC Gould School of Law, his alma mater.
 Noureldin teaches seminars on constitutional theory, constitutional litigation and judicial decision-making.
 He graduated in the top 10 percent of his law school class, Order of the Coif.

 Noureldin clerked for Circuit Judge Dorothy W. Nelson on the U.S. Court of Appeals for the Ninth Circuit and Chief District Judge Virginia A. Phillips on the U.S. District Court for the Central District of California.